 Full-text search has become the dominant form of finding web information, as notoriously seen in online search engines.
-It gives users the ability to quickly search through vast amounts of unstructured text, powered by sophisticated ranking tools that order results based on how well they match users' queries.
-However, the poor quality of search results still remains as one of the greatest obstacles in the way of turning web archives into an usable source of information.
+It gives users the ability to quickly search through vast amounts of unstructured text, powered by sophisticated ranking tools that order results based on how well they match user queries.
+However, the poor quality of search results still remains a major hurdle in the way of turning web archives into an usable source of information.
 Users have to spend too much time and effort exploring retrieved documents in order to satisfy their information needs.
 As the amount of archived data continues to grow, this problem only tends to aggravate.

 The quality of search results greatly depends on the availability of suitable evaluation methodologies and test collections.
-These resources have been a driver of research and innovation in IR, which have been employed throughout the last decades to validate many ideas [6].
-They enable to: (1) compare multiple systems and approaches, demonstrating their effectiveness and robustness; (2) measure progress and produce sustainable knowledge for future development cycles; (3) predict how well a system will perform when deployed in an operational setting; (4) facilitate and foster research under a set of controlled conditions.
-Unfortunately, existing evaluation methodologies and test collections from evaluation campaigns, such as TREC, are not useful for web archives, because they have different task goals and characteristics.
+These resources have been a driver of research and innovation in IR throughout the last decades [6], enabling to: (1) compare multiple systems and approaches, demonstrating their effectiveness and robustness; (2) measure progress and produce sustainable knowledge for future development cycles; (3) predict how well a system will perform when deployed in an operational setting; (4) research under a set of controlled conditions.
+Unfortunately, existing evaluation methodologies and test collections from evaluation campaigns, such as TREC [6], are not useful for web archives, because they have different task goals and characteristics.
 For instance, existing collections do not have a temporal dimension, where each document may have several versions throughout time and their relevance depends of the user's period of interest.

-In this work we propose an evaluation methodology to measure the effectiveness of web archive information retrieval (WAIR) systems.
-We believe this methodology along with the test collection created to support it are essential pieces of technology to improve the quality of results.
-The methodology takes the findings of recent characterizations on web archives and their users in consideration, which is a requirement to provide reliable results tailored for the users' information needs.
-We demonstrate the methodology's usefulness through an experiment where we measured, for the first time, the search effectiveness of web archives using state-of-the-art methods.
-Then, we significantly improved the observed effectiveness by exploring temporal features intrinsic to web archives.
+In this work, we propose an evaluation methodology to measure the search effectiveness of web archive information retrieval (WAIR) systems.
+We believe that this methodology, along with the test collection created to support it, are essential pieces of technology to improve WAIR effectiveness.
+The methodology takes the findings of recent characterizations on web archives and their users in consideration, which is a requirement to providing reliable results tailored for the user information needs.
+We demonstrate the usefulness of the methodology through an experiment where we measured, for the first time, the search effectiveness of web archives using state-of-the-art methods.
+We also have been able to significantly improve the observed effectiveness by exploring temporal features intrinsic to web archives.